 - Academic Honesty Violations: consult your department chair and or dean/director

-- Family Educational Rights and Privacy Act (FERPA): refer to AP 5040
+- Family Educational Rights and Privacy Act (FERPA): refer to Administrative Procedure 5040 Student Records and Directory Information

-- Non-Academic Complaints: (concerns with unprofessional behavior and other complaints that are not of an academic concern and do not concern allegations of discrimination) consult with your dean/director
+- Non-Academic Complaints: (concerns with unprofessional behavior and other complaints that are not of an academic concern and do not concern allegations of discrimination) submit a COM CARE report through your MyCOM portal or speak with the supervisor of the employee about which you are concerned.
+If you have questions about submitting a CARE report consult with the Office of Student Activities and Advocacy at (415) 485-9376.

 - Criminal Activity: Immediately contact the District Police Department, (415) 485-9696 or 911.